openmove/ojp-middleware/README.md

 # OJP/OTP Middleware

-Open API for distributed Journey Planning to OpentripPlanner Middleware as a Passive System.
+Open API for distributed Journey Planning to [OpenTripPlanner](https://github.com/opentripplanner) Middleware as a Passive System.

 The project is structured as a [Monorepo](https://codefresh.io/howtos/lerna-monorepo/) that contains NPM modules and Docker microservices